-Below is a general list of ailments with symptoms and/or side effects that have been treated with medical marijuana.
-Please click on the ailments below for more detailed information.
+Below is a general list of ailments with symptoms and/or side effects that can be treated with medical marijuana.
+Please click on the conditions below for more detailed information.
 For additional information on treating a specific ailment, check out our ailment resources.

 *This text is for informative purposes only regarding medical marijuana qualifications, and is not intended as a substitute for medical advice from a doctor.
 Always consult your physician before making any decision on the treatment of a medical condition.